Superman: At Earth's End

 Superman: At Earth's End is a 1995 comic book Elseworlds story, published by DC Comics.
-Written by Tom Veitch with art by Frank Gomez, the story set in a post-apocalyptic future, where mutations run wild, and a white-maned Man of Steel has begun a fight against new scourge sweep across the Earth—a nightmare army of bat-men.
-The book is, more or less, the sequel to the miniseries Kamandi: At Earth's End, which itself was a reimagining of the DC Comic series Kamandi, created by Jack Kirby in 1972.
+Written by Tom Veitch with art by Frank Gomez, the story set in a post-apocalyptic future, where mutations run wild, and a white-maned Man of Steel has begun a fight against new scourge sweeping across the Earth—a nightmare army of bat-men.
+The book is, more or less, the sequel to the miniseries Kamandi: At Earth's End, which itself was a reimagining of the DC comic series Kamandi, created by Jack Kirby in 1972.

 Plot

 After the world-altering events of Kamandi: At Earth's End, a period of cleansing is taking place.
 A group of emotionless, logical cyborgs named the Biomech Sevens are overseeing Earth's return to greatness.
 For the last year, Superman has been regaining his lost strength in a hovering city, where he is able to receive the benefits of the sun's rays.
 While recuperating, he learns that Gotham City is next in line to be "cleansed", via a nuclear bomb.
 It has been overrun with mutants and other such degenerates.

 After battling the Biomech Sevens' leader Ben Boxer, Superman goes down to Gotham to stop this cleansing process.
 Although the Batman of this Elseworld is long since dead, Superman is attacked by bat-like mutants that bear a striking resemblance to the Dark Knight, as his strength has been sapped, even though it claimed he had been restored to full strength.
 He is saved by a cadre of mohawked youth traveling in a pack of motorcycles, who shoot the monsters.
 Following them back to their hideout, which turns out to be Wayne Manor, Superman is horrified to find out Batman's corpse was stolen from its crypt by a mysterious group called "the DNA Diktators" who also kidnapped the children's parents, who are being held in an underground fortress beneath the city.
 They get into the Batcave and walk on for at least 30 miles.

 When Superman breaks into the underground fortress, he discovers that their parents have been altered into mutated, mindless creatures.
 These unfortunates are being accosted by giant "Harvester" robots, serving the wishes of the Diktators.
 Superman fights off the robots with what remains of his strength and retreats back to the Batcave with the children.
 As he prepares to storm the DNA Diktators' fortress, one of the children suggests he use the "Expunger", an oversized gun which Batman recovered on his last case.
 Superman refuses because guns are against his principles, and they set off.
 After encountering the Diktators' army of mutated lionmen, Superman is shocked to find out who the leaders of the Diktators really are: twin clones of Adolf Hitler, who killed their creators.